 A Pioneer in Education

-Campbell’s belief in the value of education drove her life’s work, from campaigning to desegregate Arlington Country Public School after the Supreme Court's 1954 and 1955 Brown v.
-Board of Education decisions, to founding WETA (Washington Educational Television Association) in 1961.
+Campbell’s belief in the value of education drove her life’s work, from campaigning to desegregate Arlington Country Public Schools after the Supreme Court’s 1954 and 1955 Brown v.
+Board of Education decisions, to co-founding WETA (Washington Educational Television Association) with publisher Willard M. Kiplinger and a group of like-minded visionaries in 1961.

 Elizabeth Pfohl Campbell was born in 1902 in Winston-Salem, North Carolina to a Moravian minister and music teacher.
 Unable to pursue a career in the Moravian Church (women were not allowed to minister), Campbell pursued a bachelor’s and a master’s degree in education at Salem College and Columbia University, respectively.